A Capella Singing Group Workshop Series

 Dining with the Dramat

 The Yale Dramatic Association, also known as the Yale Dramat, is the oldest continuously producing undergraduate college theater company in the country.
-At Dining with the Dramat, Yale Pathways to Arts & Humanities students join members of the Dramat for an exclusive behind-the-scenes glimpse into theater production.
+At Dining with the Dramat, New Haven high school students join members of the Dramat for an exclusive behind-the-scenes glimpse into theater production.
 Students engage in conversations with actors, technicians, and directors as they discuss their current musical productions.
 Students receive free tickets to each performance and participate in a post-performance actor talk-back.

 Discovery to Cure High School Internship Program